From rocky mountain runs to muddy spring trails, we tested the best trail running shoes for every use and budget.

 - Supination, or underpronation, is identified by long wear patterns along the outside edge of your shoes (caused by the feet rolling out).
 It can also be caused by inflexible, rigid, or high arches.
 Supination is less common, but the evidence is pretty clear here.
 The most important thing you can do is buy a cushioned shoe.

 Unless you’re running barefoot, every shoe has a stack.
 Measured in millimeters (mm), the stack refers to how high the insole sits off the ground.

-If you’re new to running, experts recommend a lower heel drop.
-It builds a wider range of motion and strength, which makes you a healthier runner.
+If you’re new to running or younger, experts recommend a lower heel drop.
+It builds a wider range of motion and strength, which makes you a healthier runner overall.

 Stepping into a high-cushion shoe can feel like walking on a cloud.
 Those running longer distances (or who supinate) will prefer more cushion to damp the repetitive pounding and provide support.
 But it can become a penalty.
 Extra foam adds extra weight.